pydantic/pydantic/docs/concepts/models.md

 *Pydantic* provides two `classmethod` helper functions on models for parsing data:

 * **`model_validate`**: this is very similar to the `__init__` method of the model, except it takes a dict or an object rather than keyword arguments.
-If the object passed is not a dict a `ValidationError` will be raised.
+If the object passed cannot be validated, or if it's not a dictionary or instance of the model in question, a `ValidationError` will be raised.
 * **`model_validate_json`**: this takes a *str* or *bytes* and parses it as *json*, then passes the result to `model_validate`.

 ```py